 Emma Walsh.
 Professional reader and aspiring writer with experience in journalism, blogging and social media.
 Currently working in communications for national charity The Reader, Emma is “an Irish mongrel with loyalties divided between Tyrone and Dublin” but has called Liverpool home for the last decade.

 Wendy Simon – Board observer.
-Assistant Mayor and Cabinet Member for Culture Tourism and Events at Liverpool City Council and political lead for all major events held by the city.
+Deputy Mayor and Cabinet Member for Culture Tourism and Events at Liverpool City Council and political lead for all major events held by the city.
 Wendy is responsible for Culture Liverpool, the sports & leisure department, libraries, St George’s Hall, Liverpool Town Hall and the Cruise Liner Terminal holding strong links with all cultural partners in the City.
 A social work manager by occupation, specialising in Child Protection, Wendy also has post-graduate qualifications in Law and Social policy & Criminal Justice Management.

 Advisors to the Board